-The attached comprises our report on the Association's compliance and safeguarding of public resources.
-Our independent audit report describes the overall results and conclusions for areas we examined.
+The attached comprises our independent audit report on the Association's compliance with applicable requirements and safeguarding of public resources for the areas we examined.
 We appreciate the opportunity to work with your staff and we value your cooperation during the audit.